Reactful-USF-ML-Project/USF-ML-Project/README.md

 # TODO
  * Object constant update as bigquery events come in (how to handle this sort of thing).
  * Explain training further and move on to predicting.
+ * Add column for time to react complete